Nice-Riise/Nice-Riise/cs50w/Project1wiki/entries/yes.md

-# Yes
+# yes

 Yes is a positive word!
+Lets use it more often.